Books, Hallways and Social Butterflies: A Note on Sliding Block Puzzles: Introduction

 \begin{remark} Unsurprisingly, connectedness of the configuration space is a property that is monotone in $k$: if $k$ empty vertices are enough to connect all configurations, any number $k'>k$ of empty vertices is certainly also enough to achieve connectivity.
 Although intuitively clear, this remark can be seen as a particular case of \cite[Proposition~2.1]{F&S}. \end{remark}

 \begin{remark} Since making this paper publicly available, we were made aware that the answer to the question above has previously appeared in the literature.
 Specifically, this result (in different language) is claimed without proof in a paper of Kornhauser, Miller and Spirakis~\cite{Pebbles}, appearing in the conference proceedings of FOCS'84 (which is a conference in theoretical computer science; there are connections to memory management in distributed systems).
 The proof can be found in Kornhauser's thesis \cite{Thesis}.
-Nonetheless, we believe our new proof provides a different outlook on this theorem, and we hope that our reframing within the language of Friends and Strangers Graphs might help bring attention to this result from different communities. \end{remark}
+Nonetheless, we believe our new proof provides a different outlook on this theorem, and we hope that our reframing within the language of Friends and Strangers Graphs might help bring attention to this result from different communities.
+We also provide a different decision algorithm to check if two puzzles can be reconfigured into each other (see \cref{connected components}, simplifying in our view the work of \cite{Thesis}), together with a new result giving an exact count of the number of connected components of the space of all configurations (\cref{sec:structure}). \end{remark}